Skip Navigation

 The Neale-Johnson Family

-George Neale’s sister was Emma Neale, who married John Johnson, possibly the couple (Emma Mary Neale and John Henry Johnson) married by license in Montgomery County in 1894.
-John and Emma–along with three of their young children, two of their nephews: John Young and James Johnson (both around age 11-12), as well as George Neale–were living in Gaithersburg in 1896 in a house with Mary Neale, the grandmother of George and Emma.
+George Neale’s sister was Emma Neale, who married John Johnson in Montgomery County in 1894.
+John and Emma–along with three of their young children, two younger relatives: John Young and James Johnson (both around age 11-12), as well as George Neale–were living in Gaithersburg in 1896 in a house with Mary Neale, the grandmother of George and Emma.
 With the exception of Mary, the entire family was arrested on May 25, 1896 on suspicion of being accessories before or after the fact, and potentially aiding and abetting George Neale’s supposed attack on the Buxton family.

-James Henry Johnson (c.1885-1899) Identified as a nephew of John and Emma Johnson, James is thought to be the son of Henry Johnson and Catherine Neal, married in 1883.
-This may be the same Catherine Neal who was mother of George and Emma, potentially making James the half-brother of George Neale.
+James Henry Johnson (c.1885-1899) Often identified in the press as a “nephew” of John and Emma Johnson, James is thought to be the son of Henry Johnson (John’s brother) and Catherine Neale, who were married in 1883–the same Catherine Neale who was mother of George and Emma.
+This made James the nephew of John Johnson and the half-brother of Emma Johnson and George Neale.
 According to newspaper accounts, James told a story on May 25, 1896 that a man came to his family’s house early that morning asking for a replacement for a bloody shirt.
 He also claimed George Neale had not been in his bed early that morning, as he claimed to authorities.
 James was interviewed by deputy sheriff Thompson as well as the detectives from Washington, who dismissed his story as a misunderstanding– Emma Johnson, who had answered the door that morning to a man, said it was a neighbor asking for the return of some milk cans, and that James had misunderstood.
 James was arrested, along with the rest of the Johnson family, and held on suspicion of aiding and abetting George Neale.

 The “House of Reformation for Colored Boys” established at Cheltenham, 1873.
 Photo from the Maryland State Archives.